szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - Casting speed increases by 1
   - Saving throws bonus against Spell at +2, +1 for the rest

-**Component 1560:** Make Belt of Skillful Blade also increase piercing damage by 10%
+### Make Belt of Skillful Blade also improve piercing damage (1560)

 This makes the belt include piercing damage, such that it affects things like daggers, short swords and wakizashis.

-**Component 1561:** Make Cloak of the Stars create 30 darts instead of six, and add passive effects
+### Make Cloak of the Stars more useful (1561)

-6 darts is really unremarkable for a once-per-day effect.
+Creating 6 darts is really unremarkable for a once-per-day effect.
 30 is far more interesting.
 Additionally, if you wear it, you become specialized in darts immediately (unless proficiency is higher) and gain a Save vs. Spell bonus of +2.
 Perhaps you don't need to sell it immediately anymore!

-**Component 1570:** Make Eyes of the Beholder's skills mirror the power of the spells they're based on
+### Make Eyes of the Beholder better and grant immunity to matching rays (1570)

-This improves the component slightly such that the Domination power is as powerful as the Domination spell, i.e., a -2 penalty to save vs. Spell, and the Paralyze spell is as powerful as wizard version of Hold Person, i.e., a -1 penalty to save vs. Spell.
+This improves the helm slightly such that the Domination power is as powerful as the Domination spell, i.e., a -2 penalty to save vs. Spell, and the Paralyze spell is as powerful as wizard version of Hold Person, i.e., a -1 penalty to save vs. Spell.
 Additionally, the helmet makes the wearer immune to beholder rays that cause the same effects; that is, you cannot be paralyzed, charmed, or scared by beholder rays.

-**Component 1610:** Make Robe of Invocation also improve all elemental damage by 5% and add a +2 bonus against Invocation
+### Make Robe of Invocation increase elemental damage and defense (1610)

 This makes this robe improve Invocation wizards in more ways, similarly to my tweaks to elemental robes, but with milder damage bonuses, since it's a more universal bonus: 5% elemental damage bonus and +2 save vs. Invocation.

-**Component 1620:** Make Vicross' Thayan Circlet more interesting for Wild Mages
+### Make Thayan Circlet more interesting for wild mages (1620)

-This makes the circlet a bit more valuable by making it more effective in controlling Wild Surges.
-Additionally, while wearing the circlet, they get a 15% bonus to a random non-physical type of damage, except poison.
-For example, if you happen to be in a Magic Damage bonus round, a Horrid Wilting that deals 100 damage would deal 115 damage.

-To promote specialization, this also restricts the circlet to Wild Mages.
+This component reworks the Thayan Circlet, restricting it to Wild Mages and granting them improved control over Wild Surges.
+It also provides a rotating 15% damage bonus to a random non-physical damage type (excluding poison).

-**Component 1651:** Make Studded Leather of Thorns cause some piercing damage too when being hit
+### Make Studded Leather of Thorns cause some piercing damage too (1651)

 I mean, they're THORNS; the only difference is that they're FIERY.
 Instead of only inflicting 1d4 fire damage, they also inflict 1d4 piercing damage, making it an overall more useful defensive armor.

-**Component 1652:** Make Grandmaster's Armor's movement bonus not affected by Free Action and grant perks to rogues
+### Make Grandmaster's Armor's better and grant perks to backstabbers (1652)

 This component overhauls the Grandmaster's Armor, making its movement bonus immune to Free Action and adding several new passive perks for single-classed thieves: